wp-cli/wp-cli/CONTRIBUTING.md

 To (re)generate one or more man pages, you first need to have the [ronn](https://rubygems.org/gems/ronn) ruby gem installed.

-Then, you can run one of the following:
+Then, you can use the `wp help --gen` command.

-* `wp --man` - regenerates all man pages
-* `wp core --man` - regenerates man pages for the `core` command
-* `wp core download --man` - regenerates man page only for the `core download` subcommand

 Running the tests
 -----------------